techcompliant/TC-Specs/VTACI.md

 Behaviours
 ----

-VTACI has 3 mode of operation:
+VTACI have 3 mode of operation:
  - Disable mode - thrusters off
  - Group Control - memory control of individual thruster or group of thruster
  - Moment+Force Mode - memory control of automatic group of thruster